Clement-LVD/codexplor/README.md

 monitor a programming project.

 Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project.

-Get rid of global complexity with a network of internal dependancies, and assess local complexity with document-level and function-level metrics (e.g., identify files with many functions, the longest functions, and those with numerous internal dependencies within the project).
+- Get rid of global complexity with **networks of internal dependencies**,
+- Assess local complexity with
+  - **document-level** (e.g., identify files with many functions defined in)
+  - and **function-level metrics** (e.g., longest functions, those with numerous parameters or internal dependencies).

 > `codexplor` help me to figure out the big picture of a programming
 > project faster, and to manage it more efficiently.